Ayurvedic Treatment of Ascites - Ascites Causes, Symptoms & Diagnosis

 Planet Ayurveda provides best combination of wonderful herbal remedies for Ascites such as Liver Care Pack for ayurvedic treatment of ascites.
 These herbal remedies are manufactured from 100% pure and natural herbs; without the use of any chemicals, binders, fillers, colors, yeast, starch, preservatives or additives.
 These herbal remedies are prepared under the supervision of renowned Ayurveda experts.

-- Indian Echinacea - 2 capsules twice daily after meals
+- Indian Echinacea - 2 capsules twice daily after meals with warm water

 - Yakrit Plihantak Churna - You can boil the powder 1 teaspoonful in 400 ml water, keep it boiling until it remains 50 ml.
 Strain it and drink the water.
 Leave the residue.
 Do it twice daily.
 Make fresh every time.

-- Phyllanthus Niruri - 2 capsules twice daily after meals
+- Phyllanthus Niruri - 2 capsules twice daily after meals with warm water

-- Liver Detox Capsules - 2 capsules twice daily after meals
+- Liver Detox Capsules - 2 capsules twice daily after meals with warm water

 Echinacea or kalmegha is a very useful herb which is widely mentioned in various Ayurveda texts for its wonderful properties.
 By maintaining the immune system it supports a healthy body and in this way supports the overall health.
 It helps in inhibiting the inflammatory mechanism of body.
 Its antimicrobial properties helps in the treatment of several infections.